-A Data Subject’s request or objection may be denied, under the guidance of the Data Protection Officer by TD, if:
+A Data Subject’s request or objection may be denied, under the guidance of the Data Protection Officer by TDCX, if:

-The request or objection is not sufficiently precise or specific or supported by evidence, despite TD’s requests for further information under 10.2 (a);
+The request or objection is not sufficiently precise or specific or supported by evidence, despite TDCX’s requests for further information under 10.2 (a);

 The request or objection is manifestly unfounded or excessive, in particular because

 it is made within an unreasonable time interval since a prior request or objection.

 TDCX may use automated tools to make decisions about Data Subjects but decisions shall not be based solely on the results provided by this process.

 The use of automated tools is required or authorized by law;

 The automated tool is used to assess objectively the numeracy and language skills of a prospective candidate for employment with TDCX prior to shortlisting and the candidate has consented to the automated assessment;

 The decision is made by TDCX to enter into or perform a contract provided that the request leading to a decision by TDCX was made by the Data Subject; or

 Appropriate measures have been taken to safeguard the legitimate interests of the Data Subject (for example, the Data Subject has provided or been given an opportunity to express a view).